DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/opacity.md

 dxChartSeriesTypes.BubbleSeries,dxChartSeriesTypes.AreaSeries,dxChartSeriesTypes.StackedAreaSeries,dxChartSeriesTypes.StackedSplineAreaSeries,dxChartSeriesTypes.FullStackedAreaSeries,dxChartSeriesTypes.FullStackedSplineAreaSeries,dxChartSeriesTypes.SplineAreaSeries,dxChartSeriesTypes.StepAreaSeries,dxChartSeriesTypes.RangeAreaSeries

 ---
-This option accepts a value from 0 to 1, where 0 makes the series completely transparent, and 1 makes it opaque.
+This property accepts a value from 0 to 1, where 0 makes the series completely transparent, and 1 makes it opaque.